maugavilla/well_hello_stats/tutorials/12_LCA_depmixS4_cat.md

 models at a time (Collins & Lanza, 2010).

-Here we show how to use a loop in *R* to run the model for a sequence of LCA’s, with oncreasing number of classes, from 1 to 6
+Here we show how to use a loop in *R* to run the model for a sequence of LCA’s, with increasing number of classes, from 1 to 6

 ``` r
 set.seed(1987)